nimig04/vibe-proj/README.md

 - **Random Exits**: Face tunnel spits you out in unpredictable directions
 - **New Course**: Obstacles randomize each time you restart
 - **Victory Celebration**: Win to see Jeff rain down from the sky! 🎉
+- **Failure Consequences**: Lose and get a boss notification email drafted! 📧

 ## 🎨 EXTREME Neon Features